codevise/pageflow/doc/creating_entry_types.md

 end
 ```

 Pageflow can use any Rack app to render the entry.
-Pagefow also stores
+Pageflow also stores
 a symbol on the request env which indicates whether currently a
 preview or a publicly available site is rendered: